Virtual Reality for Neurorehabilitation: Mechanisms, Modalities, and Clinical Applications

 Immersive VR systems

 Immersive VR technologies utilize head-mounted VR displays paired with motion tracking sensors and sometimes haptic feedback devices.
 This type of VR has the benefit of providing the most personalized neurorehabilitation customized to individual needs.
 This can be useful for a variety of tasks, such as intensive cognitive tasks, or for simulating more realistic environments that are otherwise difficult to emulate.
-Potential uses of haptic feedback range from quasi-glove devices to provide fingertip vibration feedback during virtual object manipulation for proprioceptive rehabilitation to the use of exoskeletons for fine motor tasks or ambulation.10, 14, 15
+Potential uses of haptic feedback range from quasi-glove devices to provide fingertip vibration feedback during virtual object manipulation for proprioceptive rehabilitation to the use of exoskeletons for fine motor tasks or ambulation 10, 14, 15.

 In addition to highly individualized arrangements, multiplayer immersive systems also exist.
 The level of immersion is similar, except multiple patients would participate simultaneously within a shared virtual space.
 This has the advantage of promoting social interaction and specific types of cognitive functionality.